auth0/docs/articles/api/management/v1/index.md

 </div>

 **Search** remarks: Depending on the connection's type the search will be done in different fields:
-*   Active Directory/LDAP: by default uses Ambigous name resolution ([ANR](http://technet.microsoft.com/en-us/library/cc755809(v=ws.10).aspx)) which expands to givenName (first name), sn (surname, or last name), displayName, RDN, legacyExchangeDN, physicalDeliveryOfficeName (for example, Building A, Suite 1234), proxyAddresses (the collection of e-mail addresses over all e-mail address spaces that the Exchange server knows about).
+*   Active Directory/LDAP: by default uses ambiguous name resolution ([ANR](http://technet.microsoft.com/en-us/library/cc755809(v=ws.10).aspx)) which expands to givenName (first name), sn (surname, or last name), displayName, RDN, legacyExchangeDN, physicalDeliveryOfficeName (for example, Building A, Suite 1234), proxyAddresses (the collection of e-mail addresses over all e-mail address spaces that the Exchange server knows about).
 *   Database Connections (not custom): Name/Email case insensitive.
 *   Google Apps: Email/username case insensitive.
 *   WAAD/WAAD2: Name/Email case insensitive.